tylertitsworth/5th-age-srd/Classes/Psion.md

 Psions use mundane implements, such as foci and beads, to improve their attacks.
 Unlike wizards and clerics, psions don't choose the affinities they know.
 Instead, a psion of a given level can access all the affinities in a category that are their level or lower.

 The category of affinity you'll cast on your turn is randomly decided, but you get to decide how many of your resources you'll use.
-You have a limited number of daily and once-per-battle affinities, so each turn you must decide whether to use one of the powerful affinities in the category you're casting from or whether you'll stick with an at-will affinity.
+You have a limited number of full recovery and once-per-battle affinities, so each turn you must decide whether to use one of the powerful affinities in the category you're casting from or whether you'll stick with an at-will affinity.

 Psions are not allowed to cast rituals.